ViRGiL175/arma-2-co12-escape-chernarus/README.md

 1. Install Arma 2 Operation Arrowhead or Combined Operations
 2. Get some way to connect your whole team directly; for example, [Radmin VPN](https://www.radmin-vpn.com/)
-3. Download all the folders from the releases section and copy them to your Arma 2 folder
+3. Download all the folders from the releases section and copy them to your Arma 2 OA folder
-4. Go into the game, in the multiplayer section, create a server, select our mission and go
+4. Go into the game, in the multiplayer section, create a server, select our mission and try to escape

 ### How can I help you make it greater?